Dosing & Uses

 Type 1 Diabetes Mellitus

-Lantus is a long-acting human insulin analogue indicated to improve glycemic control in children with type 1 diabetes mellitus; Toujeo is not approved for use in children
+Lantus is a long-acting human insulin analog indicated to improve glycemic control in children with type 1 diabetes mellitus; Toujeo is not approved for use in children

 <6 years: Safety and efficacy not established